BahaaeddineRamlawi/TicTacToe_AI/README.md

 # TicTacToe_AI

-This project is a simple implementation of the classic Tic-Tac-Toe game with an AI opponent.
-It allows users to play the game against the computer, which uses a minimax algorithm to make intelligent moves.
+This project is a straightforward implementation of the classic Tic-Tac-Toe game with an AI opponent.
+It allows users to play against the computer, which employs a minimax algorithm for intelligent moves.
+Additionally, the AI supports depth-limited search and alpha-beta pruning, enhancing the capabilities of the minimax algorithm.
-The game provides an interactive and enjoyable experience for all players.
+The game offers an interactive and enjoyable experience for all players.

 ## Usage